KarinaFed/PAforASD2024/README.md

 `python3 benchmark.py`
 5. **Data Generation**:
 The dataset is generated within the benchmark script using `make_blobs` from `sklearn`.
 No external data files are needed.
+The generated dataset consists of:
+- number of samples: 70000;
+- number of features: 10;
+- number of clusters: 8.

 ## Parallelization Details
 The parallelization is achieved using Dask, which allows for efficient distribution of the K-Means algorithm across multiple processes.
 The data is split into chunks that can be processed in parallel, significantly reducing computation time.